Kono Aozora ni Yakusoku o: Characters

-A second year student just like Wataru.
-She is Wataru's childhood friend.
+Umi is a second year student who is Wataru's childhood friend.
 She is good at cooking and cooks meals for evertone in the Tsugumi Dormitory.
-She has had a crush on Wataru ever since they were kids, but he is oblivious to it.
+Umi had crush on Wataru ever since they were kids, but he is oblivious to it.

-When Umi was a child, she was very shy.
-She doesn't like to be alone and she always hung around with Wataru when they were little.
+When Umi was a child, she was timid but disliked being alone.
+Umi always hung around with Wataru when they were little.
 She goes almost everywhere with Wataru.
 Some people dislike Umi and her father because her mother and Wataru's father had an intimate relationship a long time ago.